Volkswagen Sagitar: Fourth generation (2025)

+Sagitar L (2025)

 The fourth generation Sagitar was unveiled at the 2025 Chengdu Auto Show as the 2026 model.
 Dubbed the Sagitar L, the fourth generation model was based on the same platform as the outgoing model, and shares the same wheelbase as the third generation long wheelbase variant.
 The powertrain is a 1.5-liter turbocharged 4-cylinder engine with 160 hp and 250 Nm, paired with a seven-speed DSG.
 The acceleration to 100 km/h takes 8.8 seconds, and top speed is 200 km/h.
 The interior features a 15-inch 2K central display and a 10.25-inch instrument panel with a head-up display.
 The system uses a Qualcomm 8155 chip and voice control is relies iFlytek and ByteDance.

+Starting in November 2025, the car is marketed in the Middle East as the Volkswagen Jetta.